 The dental inventory for Skeleton 8 can be seen below.
-It is shown here that the maxillary teeth are largely present, but only the left 2nd premolar, molar 1 and molar 2 are present from the mandible.
+It is shown here that the maxillary teeth are largely present, but only the left 2^{nd} premolar, molar 1 and molar 2 are present from the mandible.

 Left Right

-\$np 7 6 5 4 3 2 1 1 2 3 4 5 6 7 8e
+8np 7 6 5 4 3 2 1 12345678e

-8 e 7 6 5 4 np -3 np -2 np 1 np 1 np -2 np 3 4 5 6 7 8 e
+8 e 7 6 5 4np -3 np -2 np 1 np 1 np 2 np 3 4 5 6 7 8 e

 Left Right

 Key

 Symbol Meaning

+1 Second through the teath with a

-1 Scored through the tooth with a
+Ŧ Scored through the tooth with a

 double line indicates that the tooth

 was lost post mortem

 - Scored through with a horizontal

 line indicates that the tooth is

 present but the socket is missing

-X Tooth lost ante mortem
+Х Tooth lost ante mortem

 np Tooth not present

 Jaw and teeth not present

-c Caries (cavity) in tooth
+с Caries (cavity) in tooth

 b Broken tooth

-a Abcess
+а Abcess

 e Tooth erupting

 u Tooth unerupted